joellen/testacious/source/_posts/mynewfriend.md

-title: "New BFF"
+title: BFF
-date: 2016-01-26 12:54:19
+date: 2016-01-25 17:51:01
 tags:
   - tenacious
 featured_image: tomato.jpg
 ---

-## Meet my new BFF-- [Pomello] (https://chrome.google.com/webstore/detail/pomello/ahjnfakocpfoocnncbgmondnnnlfjide?hl=en)!
+## Meet my new BFF-- [Pomello](https://chrome.google.com/webstore/detail/pomello/ahjnfakocpfoocnncbgmondnnnlfjide?hl=en)!

 Pomello is NOT the latest yoga trend, or an exotic fruit.
 Pomello is a neat little Pomodoro timer that runs as a Chrome extension and integrates with Trello.
 I discovered Pomello when I was looking for a way to simplify and prioritize my work in JIRA.
 I was NOT looking for a pomodoro timer - but now that I'm using it, I feel like Pomello is my new BFF.